danielcornock/marknartey.com/index.md

 ## Qualifications

-* Ph.D. in Applied Linguistics, The Hong Kong Polytechnic University, Hong Kong
+* Ph.D. in Discourse Studies, The Hong Kong Polytechnic University, Hong Kong
 * M.Phil. in Linguistics, Norwegian University of Science and Technology, Norway
 * B.A. in English Language and Linguistics (First Class Honors), University of Cape Coast, Ghana